MicrosoftLearning/advanced-gen-ai/Instructions/04-finetune-model.md

     - Keep all other settings at the default value.
 1. Create the compute cluster and verify that it shows up in the list of compute clusters.

-## Finetune the model
+## Fine-tune the model

-To finetune the model, you need training data, a compute cluster, and a pretrained model.
+To fine-tune the model, you need training data, a compute cluster, and a pretrained model.
 The script registered a training dataset for you with hotel reviews.
 You created the necessary compute in the previous section.
-Now, it's time to choose the pretrained model you want to use and finetune the model.
+Now, it's time to choose the pretrained model you want to use and fine-tune the model.

 1. Navigate to the **Model catalog**, using the menu on the left.
 1. Search for and select the `bert-base-uncased` model.